-16 More example of Jesus' grief: Matthew 26:37,38; Mark 3:5; Luke 19:41.
+15 More example of Jesus' grief: Matthew 26:37,38; Mark 3:5; Luke 19:41.

-17 C.S.
+16 C.S.
 Lewis, A Grief Observed (HaperSanFrancisco, 2001, 1961). p.
 33

-Guilt.
-If only I'd What if I should have Hindsight and regret could occupy your thoughts for a while.
-Loneliness.
-You may feel that no one can understand what you're going through now and that no one wants to, either.
-Blaming.
+- □ Anger.
+You might not even know why you are angry.
+It doesn't have to be logical.
+Your anger might be seething just below the surface for a long time. - □ Weeping.
+You may cry.
+Then cry some more.
+And more.
+And just when you think you couldn't possibly have any more tears to cry, you cry some more. - Guilt.
+If only I'd . . .
+What if . . .
+I should have . . .
+Hindsight and regret could dominate your thoughts for a while. - □ Loneliness.
+You may feel that no one can understand what you're going through now and that no one wants to, either. - □ Blaming.
 This is so unfair!
 Where's the justice?
 What did we do to deserve this?
+Somebody has to be held accountable! - Running away/numbing.
+You may look desperately for an "escape hatch."
+There must be a way out of this!
+You may try drugs, alcohol, work, travel, ministry, sex, food, shopping, gambling anything to get your mind off the difficulties.

+Other symptoms may include:

+- □ Loss of appetite

+- Loss of sexual desire

+- Dehydration

+- Memory lags, mental shortcircuits

+- Unexplained aches and pains

+- □ Sleepiness, fatigue, lethargy

+- □ Sleeplessness

+- Nightmares

+- □ Hyperactive

+- □ Feeling abandoned

+- Loss of faith in God

+- Frustrated

+- Overly talkative

+- No desire to talk

+- □ Feeling out of control

+- Emotionally overloaded

+- No feelings

+How NOT to Grieve

-Somebody has to be held accountable!
-Running away/numbing.
-You may loo must be a way out of this!
-You may try dr shopping, gambling - anything to get you ugs, , alcohol, work, travel, ministry, sex, food Other s ymp otoms may include: Loss of appetite Feeling abandoned Loss of sexual desire Loss of faith in God Dehydration Frustrated Memory lags, mental short-circuits Overly talkative Unexplained aches and pains No desire to talk Sleepiness, fatigue, lethargy Feeling out of control Sleeplessness Emotionally overloaded Nightmares No feelings at all Hyperactive How I NO TTO Grieve us feel a a lit pe mes, we'll do anything rather than to und tle better temporarily, but it doesn't move ople attempt to cope with their situation want night do from time to time. us out of our desperation.
-Following is a lis A ct out - giving in to the pressure to misb eha ve.
-Aim low - to what seems more achievable.
-Attack - beat down whatever or whomever is threatening you.
-Avoid - stay away from anything that causes you stress.
-Compensate - make up for weakness in one area by gaining strength in another. ☐ Deny - refusing to acknowledge that the event occurred. ☐ Displace - shifting an intended action to a safer target (like kicking the dog).
-F antasize - escaping reality to a world of una chievable wishes. ☐ Idealize - playing up the good points of a desired action and ignoring downsides.
+Sometimes, we will do anything rather than to undertake the hard work of grief.
+This may make us feel a little better temporarily, but it doesn't move us out of our desperation.
+Following is a list of ways people attempt to cope with their situation without facing their grief - check any that you think you might do from time to time.17

+- Act out giving in to the pressure to misbehave. - □ Aim low to what seems more achievable. - Attack beat down whatever or whomever is threatening you. - Avoid stay away from anything that causes you stress. - Compensate make up for weakness in one area by gaining strength in another. - Deny refusing to acknowledge that the event occurred. - Displace shifting an intended action to a safer target (like kicking the dog).

-$^{^{18}}$ This partial list of coping mechanisms was taken from $\underline{\text{www.changingminds.org}}$ under their "Explanations/Behaviors/Coping" tab.
+17 This partial list of coping mechanisms was taken from www.changingminds.org under their "Explanations/Behaviors/Coping" tab.

-Identify - copying others to take on their desirable characteristics.
-Intellectualize - avoiding emotions by focusing on facts and logic.
-Passive aggression - getting your way by pointedly avoiding what is expected.
-Projecting - seeing your own undesirable characteristics in others.
-Rationalize - creating logical reasons for self-destructive behavior.
-Regress - returning to a child state to avoid problems or responsibility.
-Suppress - consciously holding back unwanted urges while ignoring the root cause.
-Trivialize - making something small when it is really something big
+- □ Fantasize escaping reality to a world of unachievable wishes. - □ Idealize playing up the good points of a desired action and ignoring downsides. - □ Identify copying others to take on their desirable characteristics. - □ Intellectualize avoiding emotions by focusing on facts and logic. - Passive aggression getting your way by pointedly avoiding what is expected. - Projecting seeing your own undesirable characteristics in others. - Rationalize creating logical reasons for self-destructive behavior. - Regress returning to a child state to avoid problems or responsibility. - Suppress consciously holding back unwanted urges while ignoring the root cause. - Trivialize making something small when it is really something big.